herb laminated pasta with rocket pesto and eggplant

 FOR A DATE NIGHT AT HOME PAIRED WITH JULES TAYLOR #SAUVBLANC

-We are VERY excited to be collaborating with the amazing Unna Birch to bring you some delicious recipe ideas to enjoy with your favourite Jules Taylor wines.
+We are VERY excited to be collaborating with the amazing Unna Birch at @The_Forest_Cantina to bring you some delicious recipes to enjoy with your favourite Jules Taylor wines.

 For the pasta (NOTE: General rule of thumb is 100g flour and 1 egg per person):